jankatins/yep/Readme.md

   to that point

-- `--id-as <name>`: the name of the package in the packages folder; defaults to something derived from the given url/package/repo slug by some magic conversion (todo: define it...)
+- `--id-as <name>`: the name of the package in the packages folder; defaults to something derived from the given url/package/repo slug by some magic conversion (todo: define it...); Can only be given once.
-- `--from='{gh-r,gh,gl-r,gl,clone,download,nodejs}'`: uses the appropriate download method to download, maybe extract and finally fill a folder; can only be given once
+- `--from='{gh-r,gh,gl-r,gl,clone,download,nodejs}'`: uses the appropriate download method to download, maybe extract and finally fill a folder; can only be given once; Latest given argument wins.
 - `--dl-pick=<regex>`/ `--dl-pick-os=<regex>`/ `--dl-pick-os-arch=<regex>`: influences the file which is picked by the
   download step
 - `--dl-nodejs-package="<package-name>[,<package-name>]"`: Installs a/multiple node package(s) via npm into the package folder, using
   `package-name` (fallback: `name`)
-- `--dl-version=<str>`: the version to download, defaults to "latest release/HEAD" if not given
+- `--dl-version=<str>`: the version to download, defaults to "latest release/HEAD" if not given; Can only be given once.
-- `--mv='<regex>-><name>'`: move a file after extracting it; both parts relative to the package folder
+- `--mv='<regex>-><name>'`: move a file after extracting it; both parts relative to the package folder; Explicit arguments overwrite default ones; can be given multiple times.
-- `--ln='<regex>-><name>'`: symlink a file after extracting it; both parts relative to the package folder
+- `--ln='<regex>-><name>'`: symlink a file after extracting it; both parts relative to the package folder; Explicit arguments overwrite default ones; can be given multiple times.
-- `--exec=<command to exec>`: executes the given command in the folder
+- `--exec=<command to exec>`: executes the given command in the folder; Explicit arguments overwrite default ones; can be given multiple times.
 - `--install-link='<regex>-><name>'`: Symlinks the file specified by the first part in the package folder into the configured binaries folder; first part is relative to the package folder, second part is either relative to the binaries folder or absolute; if first part matches more than one file, will all symlink them (if a second part is given as a file, will error); if second part is given and ends in a slash (=folder), will add the symlink under the same name in that folder.
 If nothing is given, will symlink all executable files in the root folder of the package under the same name.
+Explicit arguments overwrite default ones; can be given multiple times.
     - TODO: maybe make the default collect all executable files and add a `--install-link=!...` or `--no-install-link=<regex>` variant which excludes files again?
-But how would that work with extensions hwihc get called once per specified argument instead of with all arguments?
+But how would that work with extensions which get called once per specified argument instead of with all arguments?
 - `--install-yep-extensions`: will put symlinks to any executable files matching `(type|command|from)_*` in the package folder into the extension folder (see below).